emilyfuhrman/datavis_design/2017_Fall/Studios/05_Introduction_to_VR_with_A-Frame.md

 	* The first thing inside the function is a variable that grabs the overall "scene" within which we are drawing our shapes.
 	* The second thing assigns a variable name to an array we define.
 By assigning both of these things to variables, we can more quickly access each, and our code will be cleaner.
 	* The third thing is a `for-loop` that cycles through the array we define.
+* Go ahead and adjust the array values if you'd like, though keep them roughly within the same range.
 * Keep all of the code commented out for now.
 Right inside the `for-loop`, we are going to create some additional shortcuts to make our code cleaner.
 	* On the top line, type the following line of code: `var entityEl = document.createElement('a-entity');`.
 This creates a new HTML entity in our HTML document for every time the loop loops, and assigns it an accessible variable.
 	* On the next line, type the following line of code: `var current_elem = Number(sample_array[i]);`.
 This assigns the current value we are cycling through in the array to another accessible variable, and ensures that it is defined as a number, not a string.